-- 1. Communication directly with a government agency responsible for the management of such DBAs or trade names, or: - 2.
+- 1. Communication directly with a government agency responsible for the management of such DBAs or trade names, or; - 2.
 A utility bill, bank statement, credit card statement, government issued tax document, or other form of identification that Sectigo determines to be reliable.

 3.2.2.3.
-EV SSL Server and EV Code Signing Certificates
+Authentication of Organization Identity for EV TLS Secure Server and EV Code Signing Certificates